-We’re proud to be part of the new Veterans’ Gateway service which promises to be the first point of contact for veterans and their families seeking support.
+We’re proud to be part of the Veterans’ Gateway service which is the first point of contact for veterans and their families seeking support.

 - Living independently

 - Physical health

 Veterans’ Gateway is made up of a consortium of organisations and Armed Forces charities, including The Royal British Legion, SSAFA – the Armed Forces charity, Poppyscotland, Combat Stress and service provider Connect Assist.